NU-CEM/phonons_tutorial/README.md

 `CdTe_dielectric` (Step 5): Input and output files to calculate the "ion-clamped" high-frequency dielectric tensor	$\epsilon_\infty$.

+*Note:* for vasp the Born effective charges and high-frequency dielectric tensor are extracted from a single calculation.

 `CdTe_harmonic_vibes` (FHI-aims only): Input and output files for calculating a phonon dispersion using fhi-vibes, which combines many of the steps above into a single workflow.

 ### Other configuration files and scripts